PatriLoto/disc-unconference-2025-projects/unconference/collaborative_repository_on_contextualization_of_technical_material_into_Spanish.md

-## **Project: Collaborative repository on contextualization of technical material into Spanish for Latin America as support for reducing language barriers in Open Source projects**
+## **Collaborative repository on contextualization of technical material into Spanish for Latin America as support for reducing language barriers in Open Source projects**

 ```{article-info}
 :avatar: images/disc-icon.jpg